hauwajibrilibrahim/notebeacon/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+Deployed on netlify and accessible via the link [https://notebeacon.netlify.app/]

-**Developed with passion using React.js.**
+**Developed with passion using React.js**